sassoftware/viya4-monitoring-kubernetes/logging/Export_Logs.md

   -h, --help            show this help message and exit -n [NAMESPACE ...], --namespace [NAMESPACE ...]

-                        One or more Viya deployments/Kubernetes Namespace for which logs are sought
+                        One or more SAS Viya platform deployments/Kubernetes Namespace for which logs are sought

   -nx [NAMESPACE ...], --namespace-exclude [NAMESPACE ...]